Managing your tourism business online

 Getting your tourism business online can provide new opportunities and benefits.
 There are many ways in which to interact with your customers online, and it's a good idea to consider which ways will best suit your business.

-This free digital scorecard is a good place to start.
+Our free digital health check is a good place to start.
 It will help you identify ways to improve your digital capability and be more competitive in a global tourism marketplace.

-Whether you are taking online bookings, or simply want to provide some information about your business and your contact details, having a website is almost essential.
-Follow our steps for creating a website.
+Having a website is an essential business tool today.
+Whether you are taking online bookings, or simply want to provide some information about your business and your contact details, follow our steps for building a website.

 Social media is a powerful tool to broadcast your message and increase your customer reach.
 Use our resources below to manage and promote your tourism business through social media.